|2 fl oz||Cognac VSOP|

 |1 dash||Orange bitters|

-I've slightly tweaked this recipe from the original as it cried out for sweetness but it remains a dry cognac Manhattan.
+I've slightly tweaked this recipe from the original by adding a spoon of sugar syrup as it cried out for it but, even with my added touch of sweetness, this remains a dry cognac Manhattan.